 Salisbury Beach extends from the mouth of the Merrimack River to the Massachusetts/New Hampshire border and is a popular destination for families, who enjoy the many free events held throughout the summer around the boardwalk area.
 It’s also within just a few miles of Hampton Beach, New Hampshire’s most popular beach.

-After driving around for a little while, we eventually found parking on Main Street and spent a half hour checking out the shops.
+After driving around for a little while, we found parking on Main Street and spent a half hour checking out the shops.
 We also attempted to visit the Eastern Point Light, a historic lighthouse located in Gloucester Harbor.
 If you’re driving, the lighthouse can only be accessed through a private gated community.
 When we approached the gate, the security person wasn’t there so we just drove through.
-Once inside, we still had difficulty getting to the lighthouse.
-By the time we found it, we were a little aggravated and decided it wasn’t worth it to pay the $10 to park.
+We still had difficulty getting to the lighthouse and by the time we found it, we were a little aggravated and decided it wasn’t worth it to pay $10 to park.

 Our next stop was Rockport, MA and Bearskin Neck.
 Bearskin Neck is a small neck of land that juts out into Rockport Harbor and has a unique shopping area that used to be a collection of old fisherman and lobsterman shacks.
 This busy little tourist area is surrounded by water and offers picturesque views of the Atlantic Ocean.
 We spent a couple of hours exploring the shops and took several pictures of the harbor.